This map shows the size of Romania in relation to Falkland Islands (Islas Malvinas).

 Source: CIA World Factbook

-The per capita consumption of electricity in Romania is 2,229kWh while in Falkland Islands (Islas Malvinas) it is 4,739kWh.
+The per capita consumption of electricity in Falkland Islands is 6,221kWh while in Romania it is 2,409kWh

 This entry consists of total electricity generated annually plus imports and minus exports, expressed in kilowatt-hours.
 The discrepancy between the amount of electricity generated and/or imported and the amount consumed and/or exported is accounted for as loss in transmission and distribution.